The “Must” Qualities of Your Next Development Professional Hire

-1. RELATIONSHIP-DRIVEN Donors give to people, not causes.
+- Relationship Driven: Donors give to people, not causes.
 This mantra is no different when it comes to your staff.
-Through effective communication and interpersonal skills, successful development officers can build and maintain personal relationships with donors.
-Not only are they able to create opportunities for donors to support your organization, but they also make the experience pleasing and rewarding.
+Through effective communication and interpersonal skills, successful development officers can build and maintain personal, pleasing, and rewarding relationships with donors.

-2. COOL-HEADED At the same time, relationships can have their road bumps.
-Development professionals have the patience, tolerance, and tact to handle a wide variety of volunteers and donors, including those who may be disappointed or upset.
-They can also handle various administrative flare-ups with grace and persistence.
+- Cool Headed: At the same time, relationships can have their road bumps.
+A development professional has the patience, tolerance, and tact to handle a wide variety of volunteers and donors, including those who may be disappointed or upset.
+Therefore, they can also handle various administrative flare-ups with grace and persistence.

-3. RESILIENT For every great campaign, you might have an idea that fails.
-Development rockstars can pick themselves up and do it again.
-The fundraising universe can throw some punches, but stellar professionals are unafraid to roll with them, go back to the drawing board, and learn along the way.
+- Resilient: For every great campaign, you might have an idea that fails.
+However, development rockstars can pick themselves up and do it again.
+Stellar professionals are unafraid to roll with them, go back to the drawing board, and learn along the way.

-4. ADAPTABLE The social sector is always changing, and so are the ways that donors want to give.
-No matter the size or nature of the organization, effective development professionals can adapt and respond to what donors want at a given time.
-They can acclimate to the particular ways new and young supporters want to fundraise, as well as innovate new strategies to engage and reach more supporters.
+- Adaptable: The social sector is always changing, and so are the ways that donors want to give.
+No matter the size or nature of the organization, an effective development professional can adapt and respond to what donors want.
+They acclimate to the particular ways new and young supporters want to fundraise, and reach more supporters.

 To take your fundraising to new heights, first define your overall company culture and how the prospective development function relates to it.
 This will guide you in finding an excellent fundraiser who can connect effectively and passionately with your organization’s audience and unique vision.